MarucaPepel/MarucaPepel/README.md

 ### Hi there 👋
-I'm a passionate developer and designer from Bucharest, Romania.
+My name is Maruca Pepel and i'm a passionate developer and designer from Bucharest, Romania.
+I am currently getting my Bachelor's degree in Computer Science from Karlsruhe Institute of Technology.

 My professional Experience: